simonescaccia/IoTProject/Evaluation.md

 1. Esp32 in the active mode consume 240 mA and it is powered at 5 V; so, because in the prototype the duty cicle is not implemented, it consumes 1,2 W.
 2. The Water Flow Sensor consume 10 mA (max) and it is powered at 5 V (because it is connected with the Esp32); so it consumes 0,05 W.
 3. The Micro Water Turbine Hydro Generator works at 12 V, the power is 10 W and the intensity is 1,2 A; beacuse the diameter is lower than the diameter of the Water Flow Sensor, we do a proportion: if the sensor works with max 30 L/min (diameter=15,24mm), the generator work with max 25,6 L/min (diameter=13mm).
-The generator ideally can charge the device and the sensor beacuse it gives 10 W and they need 1,25 W. Other analysis should be done to know the daily water flow and relative energy produced.
+The generator ideally can charge the device and the sensor beacuse it gives 10 W and they need 1,25 W. Other analysis should be done to know the daily water flow and relative energy produced.<br/>

+So the system can be changed creating an algorithm that wake up the node only when there is water flow and so when there is energy.
+In this way, there will be a relationship between the number of sampling and the water flow rate in a day.
+The energy obtained by the Micro Water Turbine Hydro Generator can be also stored in a battery to allow the node to wake up in other occasions (this is not our situation because we are interested only when there is water flow).